 A complete organization chart of WHL and WICE's position in the Group can be found below.
-WICE did not have any active branches during the year, but is in the process of commencing trading in Romania through a branch structure.
+During the year, WICE commenced trading in Romania through a branch structure.

 A.1.6 Material Lines of Business and Geographical areas where business is conducted